 Note: A few Working Group members strongly oppose providing any subsidies at all for using the UDRP or URS.
 Two Working Group members suggested that more specific boundaries should be prescribed should discussions with the GAC on this topic be initiated, e.g. creation of an objective standard for financial support, setting specific quantitative limits such as a specific dollar amount per year per IGO, or introducing some form of means testing.

-Consensus result for Recommendation #4: Strong Support but Significant Opposition
+Consensus result for Recommendation #4: Consensus

-SIX POLICY OPTIONS FOR A POSSIBLE RECOMMENDATION FIVE:

-Preliminary Notes:

-Several Working Group members support more than one option, with a few noting expressly that some of the options are not necessarily mutually exclusive.

-A few Working Group members that supported more than one option nevertheless indicated that they preferred one option above the others and supported one or more of the other options only if their preferred option is not what is ultimately approved.

-In general, of the Working Group members that indicated they can support more than one option, the most preferred option was Option 4; however, two Working Group members noted that they supported Option 4 only if Option 1 was clearly untenable.

-A few Working Group members specifically stated that they can support one or more of the options except Option 3.

-Option 1 (unchanged from the text presented for the October 2017 poll):

-Where a losing registrant challenges the initial UDRP/URS decision by filing suit in a national court of mutual jurisdiction and the IGO that succeeded in its initial UDRP/URS complaint also succeeds in asserting jurisdictional immunity in that court, the decision rendered against the registrant in the predecessor UDRP or URS shall be set aside (i.e. invalidated).
+5. Where a losing registrant challenges the initial UDRP/URS decision by filing suit in a national court of mutual jurisdiction and the IGO that succeeded in its initial UDRP/URS complaint also succeeds in asserting jurisdictional immunity in that court, the decision rendered against the registrant in the predecessor UDRP or URS shall be set aside (i.e. invalidated).

-Consensus result for Option 1: Consensus or Strong Support but Significant Opposition
+Consensus result for Recommendation #5: Consensus

+ADDITIONAL OPTIONS CONSIDERED BY THE WORKING GROUP IN RELATION TO RECOMMENDATION #5:

 Option 2 (unchanged from the text presented for the October 2017 poll):

 In relation to domain names with a CREATION DATE before the (Policy Effective Date), then Option [1] applies.
 In relation to domain names with a CREATION DATE on or after the (Policy Effective Date), Option [3] shall apply.
 After five (5) years or 10 instances of Option [3] being utilized, whichever occurs first, ICANN and the various dispute resolution providers (including any who have administered arbitration proceedings under the new Option [3] will conduct a review to determine the impact, both positive and negative, as a result of “trying out” Option [3].